 - Unwilling to enforce an organization-wide protocol for planning, approving and tracking projects.

-Effective PMOs are rare.
-We only see them in organizations that have solved the authority problems of cross-functional projects and developed a key group of skilled project managers.
-These PMs apply a consistent protocol for planning, budgeting and tracking their projects.
-This PMO allows the line managers and PMs sufficient “elbow room” for creativity while still allocating resources properly and coordinating the organization’s initiation of projects.
+We only see effective PMOs in organizations that have solved the authority problems of cross-functional projects and developed a key group of skilled project managers.
+These PMs apply a consistent protocol for planning, budgeting and tracking projects.
+This Command Central PMO allows the line managers and PMs sufficient “elbow room” for creativity while still allocating resources properly and coordinating the organization’s initiation of projects.

-You can learn how to build an effective project management office and enterprise project management protocol in our course #201 – Program & Portfolio Management
+You can learn how to build an effective PMO and enterprise project management protocol in our online course #201 – Managing Multiple Projects.